 Chimney Crown Repair

-The crown is that concrete or mortar layer at the top of your chimney.
-In Vineland’s freeze-thaw cycles, crowns crack frequently.
+The crown is that concrete or mortar slab at the very top of your chimney.
+In Vineland's freeze-thaw cycles, crowns crack often, and a cracked crown is usually the first place water gets in.

 | Repair Type | Materials Cost | Labor Cost | Total Range |